 The Faculty Area Advisors are available for consultation and guidance in course selection and matters related to the student’s technical program.
-All students are required to meet with the designated Area Advisor during New Grad Academic Training for initial academic advising.
+All students are required to meet with their Area Advisor during New Grad Academic Training for initial course planning.
 Until you have selected a primary research advisor, you should continue to consult the Area Advisor concerning programs of study.
 The Area Advisors remain available for advising and consultation throughout your program of study and may be required to sign certain departmental forms and petitions.

 Primary Research Advisor: Once you have selected a Primary Research Advisor and formally joined his or her group, he or she should be consulted about your program of study.
 The Primary Research Advisor will serve as your supervisor, teacher, and mentor at each stage of degree completion.

 Faculty Graduate Advisor: Dr. Mattanjah de Vries, x5921, Chemistry, Room 4221